WebAssembly/exception-handling/proposals/Level-1.md

 If the query fails, it either enters the else block, or transfer control to the end of the if_except block if there is no else block.

-### Stack traes
+### Stack traces

-Earlier discussion implied that when an exception is thrown, the runtime will pop the operand stack across function calls until a corresponding, enclosing try block is found.
-It also associates a stack trace that can be used to report uncaught exceptions.
+When an exception is thrown, the runtime will pop the operand stack across function calls until a corresponding, enclosing try block is found.
+It may also associate a stack trace that can be used to report uncaught exceptions.
 However, the details of this is left to the embedder, and WebAssembly does not have (direct) access to the stack trace.

 ## Changes to the text format.